tingiskhan/skyro/README.md

 # skyro

-Do you love the scikit-learn API, and numpyro but struggle to use them in conjunction?
+Do you love the scikit-learn API and numpyro, but struggle to use them in conjunction?
 Well, look no further then.
-This library provides a wrapper for numpyro models using scikit-learn (like) API via the great [skbase](https://github.com/sktime/skbase).
+This library provides a lightweight wrapper for numpyro models using scikit-learn (like) API via the great [skbase](https://github.com/sktime/skbase).

 ## Installation